Tax on property income in Antigua and Barbuda

 Capital gains are not subject to taxation in Antigua.

 If a taxpayer earns capital gains regularly and frequently, the capital gains are considered as income from trade or business and taxed at standard income tax rates.

-Nonresident individuals transferring property ownership in Antigua are subject to the land value appreciation tax levied at the rate of 5%.
-The tax base is the property’s selling price or market value less acquisition costs and improvement costs throughout the property’s holding period.
+Nonresident individuals transferring property ownership in Antigua are subject to the land value appreciation tax ranging from 5% to 20%.
+The tax base is the property´s selling price or market value less acquisition costs and improvement costs through the property´s holding period.